 I want to impart knowledge to students.
 I am a firm believer that all students can learn and will learn.
-As an educator, I also find it necessary to prepare, plan and present lessons that accommodates all students learning styles.
+As an educator, I also find it necessary to prepare, plan and present lessons that accommodate all students' learning styles.
 Each student is unique in mental capacities.
 It is important to provide students with a stimulating, clean, and safe learning environment so that students will become life-long learners.

 As an educator, I find it essential to communicate with all stake-holders (students, teachers, parents, administration, support staff and community members) because it helps to move each child, each day.
-As a transformative educator, leader and collaborator I am aware of a need to stay abreast of the latest research on methods, pedagogy, and curriculum to enhance learning and teaching for all children because every child is unique in their learning styles.
+As a transformative educator, leader and collaborator, I am aware of a need to stay abreast of the latest research on methods, pedagogy, and curriculum to enhance learning and teaching for all children because every child is unique in their learning styles.
 In collaborating with teachers, I find it important to have good interpersonal skills, listening skills, be open minded, and be able to use each of the teacher's gifts which has allowed me to build success for each of the teachers at the school.
-This in turn has also helps our students and parents.
+This in turn also helps our students and parents.
 Another success in teaching is collaborating with parents.
 On the high school level, parents love to be aware of their child's growth or regression in the classroom.